codemarcinu/my_assistant/docs/API_REFERENCE.md

 ## 📋 Overview

 The FoodSave AI API is a RESTful service built with FastAPI that provides endpoints for interacting with the multi-agent AI system.
-The API supports real-time chat, file uploads, RAG operations, weather data, and system monitoring.
+The API supports real-time chat, file uploads, RAG operations, weather data, concise responses, and system monitoring.

 ## 🔗 Base URL